chutified/commodity-prices/README.md

 ```

 ### SubscribeCommodity
 SubscribeCommodity does not respond immediately to the request but only when the commodity data are updated.
-It receivs the stream of CommodityRequests as the subscriptions of the client for the commodities.
+It receives the stream of CommodityRequests as the subscriptions of the client for the commodities.

 __stream CommodityRequest__ adds the client to the subscription list for the certain commodity.
 ```bash